igorkamyshev/farfetched/apps/website/docs/tutorial/devtools.md

 ## Roadmap

-::: info
+::: tip
-Current version of Farfetched Dev Tools is quite new and could have a lack of features.
-We are constantly working on it and will be happy to hear your feedback in [issues](https://github.com/igorkamyshev/farfetched/issues).
+You can submit a feature request in [issues](https://github.com/igorkamyshev/farfetched/issues).
 :::

 Since Farfetched Dev Tools is quite new, it has a lot of features to be implemented.
-Here is a list of the most important of them:
+Here is a list of the planned features:

 - Sorting and filtering of [_Queries_](/api/primitives/query) with more convenient UI
 - Displaying [_Mutations_](/api/primitives/mutation) and [_Barriers_](/api/primitives/barrier)